Pioneer - Member of CAB Hall of Fame

 His work on the series resulted in the Network offering him the job of Executive Producer in Montreal, whence he emigrated in August 1965, and where he was responsible for such series as "B.A.
 Musical Showcase"(see photo, with guest star Petula Clark and producer/director Ralph Mellanby), "It's Your Move", "Words and Music" and "Fractured Phrases".
-He also acted as Associate Producer for the ten episodes of "W5" that were produced at Expo '67.
+He also wrote and produced a network special, Expo's Almost Here", a prelude to Expo '67 in Montreal, and acted as Associate Producer for the ten episodes of "W5" that were produced at this highly successful World's Fair.

 He was transferred by CTV to become Executive Producer, Toronto, in August 1967.
 In 1968 he became Promotion Manager, and was instrumental in the Network receiving several Broadcast Promotion Association awards.
 In 1970, he added the responsibilities of Director of Development, and for three years worked closely with President Murray Chercover on the development and production of several drama and variety series and specials, which were co-produced with U.S. companies for broadcast both on CTV and in the U.S. He also set up CTV's first international sales activity.

 In May 1973 he was appointed Vice-President, Programming, a position he held until December 1993.
 He chaired the Network Program Committee, was responsible for acquisition of all U.S, series, and handled all aspects of the integration of the Network program schedule with the stations’ locally acquired programs.
 He served on the Board of the Broadcast Executives' Society in 1979/80, was one of the founding directors of the North American National Broadcasters’ Association in 1978, and became its Chairman for a two-year term in 1983.
 He represented CTV at meetings of the European Broadcasting Union and the World Conference of Broadcasting Unions over many years, served as a juror at the Golden Rose Festival in Montreux, and was its Vice President in 1971.

 He retired from CTV in June 1994, and subsequently did some consultancy work for CTV, the CAB and the CCTA.
 In 2001 he became engaged in research and writing for the Canadian Communications Foundation’s Broadcasting History website, and was named Vice-President of the Foundation in October 2004.